 Explore our Curriculum

-The Middle School science program is designed to encourage wonder, teach scientific skills, and facilitate experiment-based inquiry and the engineering design process.
+The Middle School science program is designed to encourage wonder, teach scientific skills, and facilitate experiment-based inquiry and the engineering design process while exploring a broad range of topics within the earth, life, chemical, and physical sciences.
+In everything we do, the emphasis is placed on helping students make meaningful connections between the material learned in class and the world around them.

 The Middle School language curriculum seeks to offer a variety of language experiences for fifth, sixth, seventh, and eighth grade students.
-Students begin their foreign language study in the fifth grade and continue in the sixth grade with a conversation-based program in Chinese, French or Spanish.
+Students begin their foreign language study in the fifth grade and continue in the sixth grade with a conversation-based program in Chinese, French, or Spanish.
+Seventh graders may choose Chinese, French, Latin, or Spanish and continue the study of the same language in eighth grade.